mirobergam/Election-Analytics/posts/blog7.md

-## COVID's Impact on the 2020 Election
+## COVID-19's Impact on the 2020 Election

 _By Miroslav Bergam_